 Tourism and housing – let’s nail some myths

-Are Venice, Edinburgh or the Highlands and Islands of Scotland for the people who live and make their livings there?
-Or are they for visitors?
+Are the Highlands (or Cornwall or Venice) for the people who live and make their livings there?

-I want to protect the area I live in, but I also love visiting places like Cornwall, Venice and Florence.
-It should not be a zero sum game: visitors bring money to an area… up to a point.
-But beyond that point over-tourism destroys communities, buildings and ecosystems.
+It shouldn’t be a zero sum game: visitors bring money to an area after all.
+But it’s undeniable that over-tourism destroys communities, buildings and ecosystems.

 The Grand Canal in Venice